Pancho Villa: From national leader to guerrilla leader, 1915–20

 After years of public and documented support for Villa's fight, the United States refused to allow more arms to be supplied to his army, and allowed Carranza's troops to be relocated over U.S. railroads in the Second Battle of Aguaprieta.
 Woodrow Wilson believed that supporting Carranza was the best way to expedite establishment of a stable Mexican government.
 Villa was further enraged by Obregón's use of searchlights, powered by U.S. generated electricity, to help repel a Villista night attack on the border town of Agua Prieta, Sonora on 1 November 1915.
+In Mexico and U.S. bordering towns, a vendetta was launched by Villa against Americans as he blamed Wilson for his defeat against Carranza.
 In January 1916, a group of Villistas attacked a train on the Mexico North Western Railway, near Santa Isabel, Chihuahua, and killed a number of U.S. nationals employed by the American Smelting and Refining Company.
 The passengers included eighteen Americans, 15 of whom worked for American Smelting.
 There was only one survivor, who gave the details to the press.
 Villa admitted to ordering the attack, but denied that he had authorized the shedding of blood of U.S. citizens.

 After meeting with a Mexican mayor named Juan Muñoz, Villa recruited more men into his guerrilla militia and had 400 men under his command.
 Villa then met with his lieutenants Martin Lopez, Pablo Lopez, Francisco Beltran, and Candelario Cervantes, and commissioned an additional 100 men to the command of Joaquin Alvarez, Bernabe Cifuentes, and Ernesto Rios.
 Pablo Lopez and Cervantes were later killed in the early part of 1916.
 Villa and his 500 guerrillas then started planning an attack on U.S. soil.

 Attack on New Mexico

 On 9 March 1916, General Villa ordered nearly 100 Mexican members of his revolutionary group to make a cross-border attack against Columbus, New Mexico.
+Some historians believe that Villa attacked Columbus due to his concern for what Villa believed was American imperialistic interference in Mexican internal affairs.

-While some believed the raid was conducted because of the U.S. government's official recognition of the Carranza regime and for the loss of lives in battle due to defective cartridges purchased from the U.S., it was accepted from a military standpoint that Villa carried out the raid because he needed more military equipment and supplies in order to continue his fight against Carranza.
+From a purely military standpoint Villa carried out the raid because he needed more military equipment and supplies in order to continue his fight against Carranza.
+Many believed the raid was conducted because of the U.S. government's official recognition of the Carranza regime and for the loss of lives in battle due to defective cartridges purchased from the U.S.

 They attacked a detachment of the 13th Cavalry Regiment (United States), burned the town, and seized 100 horses and mules and other military supplies.
 Eighteen Americans and about 80 Villistas were killed.

 Other attacks in U.S. territory allegedly were carried out by Villa, but none of these attacks were confirmed to have been carried out by Villistas.
 These were: